kedx/matlab_script/README.md

 Type "my_gui" to start the GUI program.

+Click "list" button to list folders.

+Select folder which you like to choose.

+Click "show" to show variables.
+It depend on the bottom "time" bar.

+Move "time" bar to your time.

+Select plotting styles and click "draw".

 The files being saved is at '../pic' folder by default.

 ###Description of source files